Q&A with IGEL Community Member Sven Berg

 The end users love it, and other people with fat clients would like to be migrated into the IGEL world, too.
 Other reasons our customers appreciate is that there is no more waiting for ugly windows updates or boot processes.

-First, how long have you been working with IGEL technologies?
+First, how long have you been working with IGEL's products and solutions?

 I have been working with IGEL devices for 15 years.
 Oh man… I think I am getting old 😊